aphanotus/bread/garibaldi.biscuits.md

 - [ ] Reduce the heat slightly, then simmer for 5 minutes, until the fruit has softened.
 - [ ] Drain the fruit, discarding the orange juice.
 Spread the fruit out on a plate lined with kitchen paper to cool and remove any excess moisture.
 - [ ] Whisk the flour, baking powder, baking soda and salt together in a mixing bowl.
 - [ ] Add the butter and rub it into the flour with your fingertips until the mixture resembles fine breadcrumbs.
-Mix in the castor sugar until combined.
+Mix in the powdered sugar until combined.
 - [ ] Add the egg yolk and 1 tablespoon of water and mix with a table knife until the mixture comes together to form a firm dough.
 - [ ] Knead the dough very gently into a ball, then flatten it into a disc.
 - [ ] Wrap the disc and chill it for 20 minutes.